n-j-p/AoC2025/README.md

 Day 1: Wow part 2 was pretty hard for a day 1 problem, lots (relatively) of special cases to work through.

-Day 2, Part 1: I adapted a palindrome generator I developed in Project Euler (problem 36).
+Day 2, Part 1: I adapted a palindrome generator I developed for Project Euler (problem 36).

+Day 2, Part 2: Speaking of Project Euler I was tempted to bring out a meta- generator I developed that interleaves an arbitrary number of pre-sorted generators into one big sorted generator, but hey it's only day 2 and it's not really needed here.